Are you looking for ways to get more donations for your fundraiser? It’s helpful to ask yourself, what drives people to donate?

 Example message to a community crusader:

 I recently started a fundraiser to help clean up [local place].
 As I’m sure you’ve seen, the piles of trash are both unattractive and damaging to our local habitat.
 A donation of any amount will help us restore the beauty to our community.
 I welcome any help or advice you can offer.
 Here’s the link: [insert link].”

 In fundraising, big fish are foundations, corporations, and local businesses—donors that can give more money than individuals.
 The key to approaching big fish is to show, first, how your cause lines up with their mission (this can be their central mission or their philanthropic mission) and, second, that supporting your cause will give them a halo in the community.
 In certain cases, be prepared to offer naming rights and other perks to create a win-win for your cause and the donor.

 As you may know, [town]’s animal rescue facility was destroyed by the recent flood.
 We’re reaching out to you because of [organization name]’s long history of supporting causes that improve animal welfare.
 Our fundraiser, [fundraiser name], will help give rescue animals a new home—all funds will be used for the construction of a new animal rescue facility in [town name].
 Here’s the link: [insert link].”

 Expand your donor pool—and get everyone to jump in

-By knowing which types of donors you’re approaching, you can tailor your fundraising appeal and run a more effective campaign.
+By knowing which types of donors you’re approaching, you can tailor your fundraising appeal and run a more effective fundraiser.
 You can also ensure that you’re approaching the widest variety of donors possible.
 Do your homework before reaching out to potential donors, especially organizations, and know something about who you’re talking to before you connect.
-And if you haven’t already, start your free crowdfunding campaign today.
+And if you haven’t already, start your free crowdfunding fundraiser today.